noelenwenede/BYOI/README.md

 ### Running the environment

 To run the environment, run `docker-compose up --force-recreate` in the terminal.
 This will bring up the terminal and the "fake" api service.

 Once the environment is running, in another shell you should be able to run `./smoke_tests.sh` which will test that the service returns at least one dashboard and it has the correct properties.

+The api is available on `http://localhost/` and the mysql server is available on mysql:3306.
+These ports can be easily changed in the docker-compose.yml file, however be aware that the smoke_tests.sh file will also need updating.

 ### Working with the database